-- · Ensure that all cut lengths are square and free from burrs. - The flue is sealed when assembled correctly and the components are pushed fully home and secured by the screws provided. - The flue is set at an angle of 3° or 52mm per metre length.
+- Ensure that all cut lengths are square and free from burrs. - The flue is sealed when assembled correctly and the components are pushed fully home. - The flue is set at an angle of 3° or 52mm per metre length.

-Fig. 44 Slope for condensate disposal
+Fig. 43 Slope for condensate disposal